Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

 \subsection{Theoretical Robustness Analysis}

-To analyze the robustness of \mymethod ~ against modality noise, we study its risk upper bound under input perturbations.
-We show that, compared with full-spectrum cross-attention, DFA significantly reduces the influence of auxiliary-modality noise by restricting attention to the Fisher principal subspace.
+To verify the theoretical advantages of the TaCCS-DFA method for suppressing modal noise, we analyze the risk upper bound under input perturbations.
+We prove that, compared to the full-spectrum standard attention mechanism, DFA can significantly reduce the impact of auxiliary modality noise on the final prediction by constraining attention within the Fisher principal subspace.